trpc-group/trpc-cpp/docs/en/costom_naming.md

 ### 2.1 Implement the naming service base class interface

-First, the plugin developer needs to create a class, inherit from the corresponding naming service base class (such as trpc::Limiter, trpc::Registry, or trpc::Selector), and implement the methods in the base class.
-Next, we provide examples for custom limiter plugins (CustomLimiter), custom service registration plugins (CustomRegistry), and custom service selector plugins (CustomSelector).
+First, the plugin developer needs to create a class that inherits from the corresponding naming service base class (such as trpc::Limiter, trpc::Registry, or trpc::Selector) and implement the methods in the base class.
+Next, we provide examples for custom rate limiter plugins (CustomLimiter), custom service registry plugins (CustomRegistry), and custom service selector plugins (CustomSelector).

-Custom limiter plugin example:
+Custom rate limiter plugin example:

 **custom_limiter.h**